-Israel agrees to ceasefire deal, paving way for some captives’ release
+Israel, Hamas agree to truce, paving way for some captives’ release

 In the end, only three of the 38 members of the cabinet voted against the truce – National Security Minister Itamar Ben-Gvir and two other members of his far-right political party.

-The prime minister’s office said the deal would require Hamas to release at least 50 women and children during a four-day “pause in fighting”.
+The prime minister’s office said the deal would require Hamas to release at least 50 women and children during a four-day truce.
 For every additional 10 hostages released, the pause would be extended by a day, it said, without mentioning the release of Palestinian prisoners in exchange.

 “Israel’s government is committed to return all the hostages home.
-Tonight, it approved the proposed deal as a first stage to achieving this goal,” the statement said.
+Tonight, it approved the proposed deal as a first stage to achieving this goal,” it said in its brief statement.

-Hamas, which controls Gaza, also released a statement, confirming that 50 women and children currently held in the territory would be freed in exchange for Israel releasing 150 Palestinian women and children from Israeli jails.
+Hamas, which controls Gaza, also released a statement, confirming that 50 women and children held in the territory would be freed in exchange for Israel releasing 150 Palestinian women and children from Israeli jails.

-It said that Israel would also stop all military actions in Gaza, and that hundreds of trucks carrying humanitarian, medical and fuel aid would be allowed into the territory.
+It said that Israel would also stop all military actions in Gaza and that hundreds of trucks carrying humanitarian, medical and fuel aid would be allowed into the territory.

-The accord is the first truce of a war in which Israel has flattened vast swathes of Gaza, which is home to about 2.3 million people.
+The accord is the first truce of a war in which Israel has flattened vast swaths of Gaza, which is home to about 2.3 million people.
 Palestinian officials say at least 14,100 people have been killed, while the United Nations says about 1.7 million people have been forced from their homes.
 Hamas killed at least 1,200 people in its attack on Israel.

-Officials from Qatar, the United States, Israel and Hamas have for days been saying a deal was imminent.
+Officials from Qatar, the United States, Israel and Hamas have for days been suggesting a deal was imminent.

-Qatar is likely to make the formal announcement on the ceasefire with the first captives being released about 24 hours after that.
+In a statement issued later, Qatar confirmed the “success” of mediation efforts, which also involved Egypt and the United States, and confirmed the broad parameters of the agreement.

+“The starting time of the pause will be announced within the next 24 hours and last for four days, subject to extension,” the statement said.

-Ahead of the meeting to discuss the deal, Netanyahu stressed that Israel’s broader mission had not changed.
+Ahead of the meeting to discuss the deal, Netanyahu thanked Biden for his work to include more captives and fewer concessions in the agreement.

+“It took significant US pressure to get this deal done, which really tells you what it’s going to take in terms of US pressure to get something more permanent in place if not a transition to Palestinian self-rule of some kind,” James Dorsey, an honorary fellow at the National University of Singapore’s Middle East Institute, told Al Jazeera.

 “We are at war and we will continue the war until we achieve all our goals,” he said in a recorded message.
 “To destroy Hamas, return all our hostages and ensure that no entity in Gaza can threaten Israel.”

-Analysts said the international community should use the pause to try and secure an end to the fighting.
+Still, some analysts said the international community should use the pause to try and secure a more lasting end to the fighting.

-“In the coming days, more aid will come in, more fuel, hopefully more medical supplies and the most seriously injured can be evacuated, but beyond that, in these coming days of pause, there needs to be massive pressure on Israel to not recommence the fighting at the end of this period,” Antony Loewenstein, an independent journalist and author based in Australia, told Al Jazeera. ”
+“In the coming days, more aid will come in, more fuel, hopefully more medical supplies and the most seriously injured can be evacuated, but beyond that, in these coming days of pause, there needs to be massive pressure on Israel to not recommence the fighting at the end of this period,” said Antony Loewenstein, an independent journalist and author based in Australia.

-About 237 captives from Israel and several other countries are thought to be in Gaza, but foreign nationals are not thought to be part of the agreement.
+About 237 captives from Israel and several other countries are believed to be in Gaza, and Biden said some Americans would be released during the upcoming pause.
+Other foreign nationals are not thought to be part of the agreement.

 Hamas has released only four captives since the abductions took place more than a month ago – an American mother and her daughter and two elderly Israeli women.